 ID.
 Recommendation Priority Timing Costs / Comments #9 Develop a meaningful set of performance measures for the Recreation, Culture and Wellness Department that describe the inputs, outputs, efficiencies, and effectiveness measures employed in each discipline.
 Medium Short- term Secti on 6: Recreation & Park Facilities #10 Continue to support programming, rentals, and partnerships that optimize utilization of the Meridian Community Centre and Old Pelham Town Hall.
 Develop formalized operating plans for the MCC to guide programming and performance in keeping with the recommendations of the 2023 KPMG Report.
 High Short- term Supported by the RCW Organizational Review #11 Seek out spaces in schools and other appropriate locations for additional programming to augment programs offered at the Meridian Community Centre.
-High Ongoing #12 Monitor ice usage trends and collect registration data to inform a review of the I ce Allocation Policy (at minimum every five years), with the goal of ensuring fair access for priority groups such as local organizations and residents.
-Medium Medium- term #13 Employ a variety of strategies to address current and future needs for community soccer fields, including: a. working with rectangular field users to ensure optimal access to existing fields, coupled with appropriate maintenance practices to support usage levels; b. converting the softball diamond at Harold Black Park to a lit full size soccer field; c. creating another lit full size soccer field at Centennial Park (as outlined in the 2003 park master plan); d. formalizing agreements to continue to use soccer fields at Glynn A. Green PS and expanding these agreements to appropriate fields at other school locations, such as E. L. Crossley Secondary School; e. designing new mini fields into new neighbourhood parks, where appropriate; and f. seeking to secure a future community park site to serve long-term needs, capable of accommodating 2 or more soccer fields and other needed recreational amenities.
+High Ongoing #12 Monitor ice usage trends and collect registration data to inform a review of the Ice Allocation Policy (at minimum every five years), with the goal of ensuring fair access for priority groups such as local organizations and residents.
+Medium Medium- term #13 Employ a variety of strategies to address current and future needs for community soccer fields, including: a. working with rectangular field users to ensure optimal access to existing fields, coupled with appropriate maintenance practices to support usage levels; b. formalizing agreements to continue to use soccer fields at Glynn A. Green PS and expanding these agreements to appropriate fields at other school locations, such as E. L. Crossley Secondary School; c. creating another lit full size soccer field at Centennial Park (as outlined in the 2003 park master plan); d. consider site/drainage improvements to Harold Black Park to allow for one or two full size fields, including the possibility of converting the softball diamond to a lit full size soccer field; e. designing new mini fields into new neighbourhood parks; and f. seeking to secure a future community park site to serve long-term needs, capable of accommodating 2 or more soccer fields and other needed recreational amenities.
 High Ongoing \$\$\$ (>\$500,000); dependent upon strategies chosen